nii236/nii-finance/README.md

 - A greeter microservice
 - A mock tick data generator
 - A tick data subscriber
-- Consul for registry
+- NATS for broker, transport and registry

-HTTP is still used for communication between services, but that will change when I get more time.

 Practice writing a client that connects to the sidecar and sends a request to the greeter microservice.
 Example code for python and ruby can be found [here](https://github.com/micro/micro/tree/master/examples/greeter/client).
-This is an example of a synchroous call.
-For asynchronous try to hook into the "go.micro.srv.TickRecorder" topic, through the sidecar.
+This is an example of a synchronous call.
+For asynchronous try to hook into the `go.micro.srv.TickRecorder` topic, through the sidecar.

 When you are done run: